Two young female performers in Kazakh tradition outfits pose for a photo on Nauryz

 Make sure you follow local media for updates on the Nauryz weekend:

 • Sxodim is a local Almaty-based instagram account devoted to whats on in Almaty.
-There are also sister accounts dedicated to other Central Asian cities
+There are also sister accounts dedicated to other Central Asian cities.
+You’ll need to use the Instagram translation tool as its all in Russian.

 • Almaty Today is a news and media account that also reports on cultural events in Almaty.
 Their Facebook page is worth a follow if your Russian is as basic as mine.
 More of the content goes into the captions on these posts, rather than the images.
 This is useful if you rely on the translation function to put it all into English!